Merimbula Beach, Merimbula, New South Wales © Dee Kramer Photography

 By Stephanie Williams

-The Sapphire Coast is home to some of Australia's most pristine oyster estuaries, which you can explore on the Oyster Trail, from Bermagui in the north to Wonboyn in the south.
+The Sapphire Coast in New South Wales is all about soaking up nature, taking it easy and enjoying the beaches, hills, lakes, produce, seaside villages and national parks.
+The area is home to some of Australia's most pristine oyster estuaries, which you can explore on the Oyster Trail, from Bermagui in the north to Wonboyn in the south.
 Eden is known as a paradise for whale watching.
 And then there's the area's cheese.
-Bega is a hotspot for quality dairy products, and home to Bega Cheese, a much loved national cheese brand.
-Holidays in this relaxed seaside area are about soaking up nature, taking it easy and enjoying the beaches, hills, lakes, produce, seaside villages and national parks.
+Bega is renowned for quality dairy products, and home to Bega Cheese, a much-loved national cheese brand.

 Things to do and top attractions on the Sapphire Coast

 Eden is one of Australia's best whale watching locations and boasts the third deepest natural harbour in the Southern Hemisphere.
 The port of Snug Cove is a great place to see fishermen return with their fresh catch.
 Or pop in to Sprout Eden for local produce for breakfast and lunch.
 Visit the Killer Whale Museum and learn about Australia's early whaling history, then head out on a whale watching tour (between September and November).
-You can explore the area by sea kayak with Ocean Wilderness.
 Divers will love a shipwreck scuba dive; you can even stay at the Merimbula Divers Lodge.
 Follow the Light to Light Walk between Boyds Tower in the south of Ben Boyd National Park to Green Cape Lightstation at the northern end of the park.

 Get a taste for Bega